Rudy Mantel

 He continued to fly regularly until about a year ago, but now rarely flies due to a sore back which makes it difficult for him to get in and out of small airplanes.

-Or you can purchase the book Pieces of the Past: A Stroll Down Jamaica's Memory Lane from Amazon.com, or from Amazon.co.uk.
+If you are interested in reading more about the history of aviation in Jamaica please purchase the book Pieces of the Past: A Stroll Down Jamaica's Memory Lane from Amazon.com, or from Amazon.co.uk.

 Share What You Know

-IF you submit 300 words or more of ORIGINAL material we will create a new web page for you.
+We will review what you submit before posting it, and iF you submit 300 words or more of ORIGINAL material we will create your web page.

-When you leave a comment about this page ... it will also appear on Facebook.
+... it will also appear on Facebook.